Skip to main content

 “This is the nobleman's courtroom.
 Women of the house are allowed till this point.”
 She spoke with clear disapproval in her voice.
 There had been so many times a young Priyambada ran through these very corridors and towards the public courtroom to catch a glimpse of proceedings and was stopped by her wetnurses here.
 She never knew why.

 “You don’t seem to approve of it.”
-He said observingly.
+He said observantly.

 “I come from a school of thought that allows women to rule.
 So this rule doesn’t make sense to me.”
 She spoke genuinely.
 “Prithvi would have done away with…” She stopped and gulped down a lump in her throat.
-One weak moment she had seen his sympathy.
-She didn’t want his sympathy to be a regular part of their equation, she much preferred his respect or hatred.
+In one weak moment, she had seen his sympathy.
+She didn’t want his sympathy to be a regular part of their equation; she much preferred his respect or hatred.

 “I used to study maps as a hobby.
 I could close my eyes and point to any…” Her words wandered off.